yapsterapp/promisespromises/README.md

 TODO - much documentation expansion

-1. prpr.streams : A streams API, exposing a
-Manifold-like promises + streams abstraction developed for working with cold event sources
+1. prpr.streams : A streams API, exposing a Clojure and ClojureScript compatible Manifold-like promises + streams abstraction
-2. prpr.a-frame : : A port of the [re-frame](https://github.com/day8/re-frame)
+2. prpr.a-frame : A port of the [re-frame](https://github.com/day8/re-frame)
-event and effect handling machinery to the async domain
+event and effect handling machinery to the async domain, offering a straightforward separation of pure and effectful code for both Clojure and ClojureScript

 ## prpr.streams